mazimez/Mazime/README.md

 - `space` key to use special ability(based on selected character)
 - the red eye looking thing(sharingan) can also be used to activate the special ability (for Mobile Phones)
 - the Special ability can be used only 3 time in each level and it needs 2 seconds to recharge (whenever the sharingan's looks faded that means you can not use special ability right now.)

+## Note
+- This game is still in development, so if you find any bugs or have any idea that you want to add in this game then please let me know [here](https://github.com/asif987patel/matter/issues/new)